schwendyjr/COMP3170-Project/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine.
-- A free Weatherstack API key.
-You can get one from [Weatherstack](https://weatherstack.com/).
+- A WeatherAPI.com key.
+You can get one from [WeatherAPI](https://www.weatherapi.com/).

 ### Installation